DaniCarmo/Elementary-Stars-p2/README.md

 ### Javascript

 - A warning popped up to amend code within a function to dot notation as opposed to brackets, which I did for better practice.
 - JSHint shows that there are two unused variables - validateForm and closePopup.
-However these are functions vital to the workings of the site and are called upon and used.
+However these are called in the html pages.

 ## Browser Compatability